hamzader1/polloc/README.md

 The benchmark is still useful because it shows the cost of this pool's fast path when the workload matches its design.

+## Limitations

+`polloc` is not thread-safe yet.
+A future version may add a thread-safe API, possibly by wrapping pools in synchronization or by using per-thread pools.

+Typed allocation currently constructs `T`, but freeing through `pool.free(...)` does not call `Drop` for `T`.
+Types that own resources should be manually dropped for now, or wait for a typed free API.

 ## TODO

 - [ ] Implement `reset` to clear the pool for bulk reuse.